How Private Real Estate Serves as a Hedge Against Inflation

 A version of this article was originally published on February 28, 2018.

-With a higher-inflation environment possible over the next few quarters, it’s a good time to revisit how private real estate investing provides a hedge against inflation.
-Here are a few considerations for real estate investors in a high-inflation environment:
+With a higher-inflation environment possible over the next few quarters, we think it’s a good time to revisit how private real estate investing can provide a hedge against inflation.
+Here are a few considerations for real estate investors in an inflationary environment:

 Rents Can Rise With Prices